redhat-openstack/website/source/uncategorized/tripleo-vm-setup.html.md

 # TripleO VM Setup

+## Background

+The steps in this setup are a way of trying out an OpenStack deployment using TripleO.
+TripleO is the OpenStack Deployment program whose goal is to be able to deploy OpenStack using OpenStack wherever possible.
+Using baremetal provisioning from Nova, orchestration from Heat, and other OpenStack projects, you can deploy your cloud.

+These steps refer to an Undercloud and an Overcloud.
+The Undercloud is an OpenStack installation that will deploy your Overcloud.
+While the Overcloud is the cloud for end users, whether it be public, private, hybrid, etc.

+This setup uses 3 vm's: 1 for your Undercloud, and 2 for your Overcloud (a Control and a Compute node).
+The Overcloud vm's will be PXE booted, installed, and setup for your OpenStack deployment, just like you were using baremetal.

 ## Prerequisites

 1. These steps have been tested on Fedora 20.
 However, they're likely to work on Fedora 19.